-■ Strengthen expenditure management.
-Efforts to strengthen the links between planning and budgeting and to improve expenditure management should be Most importantly, continued. efforts help to minimize the possibility of budgetary appropriations for high-priority public investments being underprovided.
+Strengthen expenditure management.
+Efforts to strengthen the links between planning and budgeting and to improve expenditure management should be continued.
+Most importantly, such efforts help to minimize the possibility of budgetary appropriations for high-priority public investments being underprovided.
 Meeting past unmet budgetary needs for education, health, and infrastructure, for example, is indicated.
 In addition, the Organizational Performance Indicator Framework that is being rolled out by the